reef-chain/reefswap/README.md

 `yarn trade`

 ## Random testing trading bot
-Random bot was defined for the purouse of testing swap and pool data.
+Random bot was defined for the purpose of testing swap and pool data.
-It consists of deploymant and swapping
+It consists of deployment and swapping

 How to run:
 - In the first instance user needs to provide 10k Reef to default accounts
-- `yarn hardhat run scripts/botInit.js` - Create tokens, facotry, router, verifie them, add liquidity and remove liquidity
+- `yarn hardhat run scripts/botInit.js` - Create tokens, factory, router, verify them, add liquidity and remove liquidity
 - Replace token addresses in `scripts/bot.js` with given output from `botInit` - Default accounts are swapping randomly with random amounts
 - `yarn hardhat run scripts/bot.js`